-The PRIT Fund's asset allocation plan currently uses the following categories of investments (the description is as of June 30, 2012:
+The PRIT Fund's asset allocation plan currently uses the following categories of investments (the description is as of June 30, 2013):

 Domestic Equity.
-Domestic Equity constitutes 19.3% of the PRIT Fund portfolio, approximately 79% of which is invested using a large capitalization stock strategy (two active managers and one passive manager), with the remaining 21% invested under a Russell 2500 index strategy (one passive manager).
-The portfolio is style neutral as between growth- and value-oriented stocks.
+Domestic Equity constitutes 20.9% of the PRIT Fund portfolio, approximately 78% of which is invested using a large-capitalization stock strategy (two active managers and one passive manager), with the remaining 22% invested under a small-capitalization strategy (one passive manager and five active managers).
+The portfolio is style-neutral between growth- and value-oriented stocks.

 International Equity.
-International Equity constitutes 16.7% of the PRIT Fund portfolio which is allocated to one passively managed account (which comprises 47% of the portfolio) and three actively managed accounts (53% of the portfolio).
+International Equity constitutes 17.9% of the PRIT Fund portfolio which is allocated to one passively managed account (which comprises 48% of the portfolio) and three actively managed accounts (52% of the portfolio).
 The PRIM Board maintains a target weighting of 50% passive and 50% active for the international equity portfolio.
 The primary strategy for this portfolio is investing in companies in developed market, industrialized nations outside of the United States.

 Emerging Markets.
-Emerging Markets constitutes 6.7% of the PRIT Fund portfolio, which is allocated to three active core managers (which comprise about 45% of the emerging market portfolio), one passive manager (49%) and two active small CAP managers (6%).
+Emerging Markets constitutes 6.5% of the PRIT Fund portfolio, which is allocated to three active core managers (which comprise about 45% of the emerging market portfolio), one passive manager (49%) and two active small CAP managers (6%).
 The PRIM Board has targeted a weighting of 50% active and 50% passive for this portfolio.

 Core Fixed Income.
-Core Fixed Income constitutes 13% of the PRIT Fund portfolio, 73% of which is invested in corporate, government and mortgage-backed securities in the investment grade bond market (49% active, 51% passive).
-Approximately 15% is invested in global inflation linked bonds, and approximately 8% in U. S. Treasury Inflation Protected Securities.
+Core Fixed Income constitutes 12.6% of the PRIT Fund portfolio, 74% of which is invested in corporate, government and mortgage-backed securities in the investment grade bond market (49% active, 51% passive).
+Approximately 15% is invested in global inflation linked bonds, and approximately 7% in U. S. Treasury Inflation Protected Securities.
 The balance of the portfolio (4%) contains investments under the PRIM Board's economically targeted investment (ETI) program.

 Value-Added Fixed Income.
-Value Added Fixed Income constitutes 8.6% of the PRIT Fund portfolio, which is invested in distressed debt (32%), high-yield bonds (18%), emerging markets debt (18%) bank loans (11%), and emerging market debt - local currency (21%).
+Value Added Fixed Income constitutes 8.9% of the PRIT Fund portfolio, which is invested in distressed debt (27%), high-yield bonds (18%), emerging markets debt (16%), bank loans (18%), and emerging markets debt - local currency (21%).

 Private Equity.
-Private Equity constitutes 12.1 % of the PRIT Fund portfolio.
-Two components comprise the private equity portfolio: venture capital (early-stage and multi-stage) and special equity partnerships (large market buyout, middle market buyout, and growth equity).
+Private Equity constitutes 11.7 % of the PRIT Fund portfolio.
+Two components comprise the private equity portfolio: venture capital (early-stage and multi-stage, 20%) and special equity partnerships (large market buyout, middle market buyout, and growth equity, 80%).
 These private market investments are illiquid and typically have 10- to 15-year life cycles.
 The portfolio is highly diversified at the underlying portfolio company level.

 Real Estate.
-Real estate holdings constitute 9.7% of the PRIT Fund portfolio, which consists of directly owned properties (75%) and real estate investment trusts (25%).
+Real estate holdings constitute 8.2% of the PRIT Fund portfolio, which consists of directly owned properties (70%) and real estate investment trusts (30%).

 Timber/Natural Resources.
-Timber/Natural Resources constitutes 3.9% of the PRIT Fund portfolio, which is invested in both timberland investments (63%), and natural resource-oriented companies (37%) such as oil, mining and energy companies.
+Timber/Natural Resources constitutes 4.0% of the PRIT Fund portfolio, which is invested in both timberland investments (65%), and natural resource-oriented companies (35%) such as petrochemical, mining and energy companies.

 Hedge Funds.
-Hedge Funds constitute 9.9% of the PRIT Fund portfolio.
+Hedge Funds constitute 9.2% of the PRIT Fund portfolio.
 This portfolio has investments in twenty direct hedge fund managers, one active hedge fund of funds manager, and one residual liquidating portfolio.